dashahaii/dashahaii/README.md

 Capybara is named as it is because I see it as a universal friend instead of a competitor to social media platforms (or animals in this metaphor.)
 This may imply Capybara itself is a social media app, and maybe it is in some technical way, but I prefer to call it a "social networking" app.
 My chief aim is to give a tool to the world that connects people and starts organic connections where we find ourselves continually isolated with the social media landscape as it stands.

-Capybara itself will have a 3D interactive space for each community, where profile cards may be customized and navigated through on a global map.
-(We do not take your location, you may place yourself anywhere.)
-Development consists of a web application frontend with React + Vite, a mobile app with React Native, a middleware with Koa.js, as well as Vercel & Supabase.

-I strive to create a well-tested secure software system that is financially equitable to its users, keeps only the absolutely necessary data, and protects that data securely.
-I've been building out the start of Capybara for a short while now, but I am stopping to create a small prototype for my college class to showcase connecting users in networks via their YouTube API data.

-Essentially for that small prototype, which I will call Capybara Social, the matching process will feed into a swipeable UI similar to dating apps.
-This will be a React Native app.
-I will also host code publically for a browser extension which will help grow Capybara network invites in time.

 -- Thank you for reading this, hello! :)